eotles/blog/posts/20220307_doctors_notes_software_prototype/readme.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8buGn8nIWS4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 If you would like to take a look at my hacky Swift code check out the [Github project](https://github.com/eotles/HCI). <br />

 One thing that I didn’t have time to code up was the sharing of notes between physicians.
 This is a pain point in systems that are actually in use.
 The team had some cool ideas about collaborative editing and version control.
 I think these would be super useful from both a clinical perspective (making the sharing, editing, and co-signing easier) and also from a technical perspective.
-However that would involve a significant amount of back-end development (see: ***) so it remains an item todo.
+However that would involve a significant amount of back-end development (see: [Complicated Way You See Patient Data: EHR Front-Ends](https://eotles.github.io/blog/posts/20220206_ehr_front_ends/))) so it remains an item todo.

 One of my mantras is that there’s a lot of work to be done in healthcare IT.
 Developing prototypes and testing them out can help us advance the state of the field.
 Rapidly prototyping these systems is hard to do, but it could pay dividends in terms of physician happiness and productivity.